Nutrition

 Can MOS and FOS help with dog diarrhoea and digestion?

-Dietary indiscretion is a frequent cause of loose stools.
-By reinforcing the gut barrier, these prebiotics may support quicker recovery times from mild digestive upsets.
+Dietary indiscretion is a frequent cause of loose stools in the clinic.
+By reinforcing the gut barrier, these prebiotics may support recovery from mild digestive upsets.
+Proper prebiotic supplementation is often a helpful addition for managing recurrent loose stools and supporting a healthy response to dietary changes.
+For more detailed advice, refer to our dog allergies and gut health guide.

 How long does it take for MOS and FOS to work in dogs?